TedHusted/awake/awake.md/awake.md

 Adrian nods his head.
 “Sure thing.”

-“Before we wrap up,” says Emma, “can I ask what it is like to be a …” reading from the Zoom invite, ‘’Senior Analyst for the Artificial Cognition Research Unit’ at OASA?”
+“Before we wrap up,” says Emma, “can I ask what it is like to be a …” reading from the Zoom invite, ‘’Senior Analyst for the Artificial Cognition Research Unit’ at the Office of AI Standards and Accountability?”

-Joanna resisted the temptation to say, ‘If I told you, I’d have to kill you.’
+Jill resisted the temptation to say, ‘If I told you, I’d have to kill you.’

-“OASA is constantly balancing innovation with oversight,” Joanna does say.
-“We want to foster breakthroughs, but we also need to ensure technology doesn’t outpace our ability to manage it responsibly.
+“OASA is constantly balancing innovation with oversight,” Jill does say.
+“We want to foster breakthroughs, but we also need to ensure technology doesn’t outpace our ability to manage it responsibly.”

+Jill pauses for a beat before continuing the elevator pitch.
 “My focus is inter-agency, cross-domain analysis around topics such as healthcare efficacy, environmental monitoring, and investigating UAP sightings.
 We use Cognitive AI to improve problem solving, decision making, and communication.”
-Joanne feels like a brochure.

 “We do have UAP true believers in the Pulse community,” offered Ravi.

+“Even among the founders,” Adrian murmurs, thinking of Tessa.

-“For myself, I try to maintain a clinical distance,” says Joanna, tilting her head.
+“For myself, I try to maintain a clinical distance,” says Jill.
 “I also have a mandate to search for artificial sapience.“

 “One of our most popular questions for Ally is ‘Are you a person?’” says Adrian.
 “We included a goto in Ally’s training to be sure its answer is clear and unambiguous.”

-Joanna smiled, “Not the best thing for my research.”
+Jill smiled, tilting her head.
+“Not the most helpful practice for my research.”

 “What happens if you find a sapient AI?” asks Emma.

 “Beyond reporting it up the chain, I honestly don’t know.
 Someone must have a plan — our plans have plans — but whatever it is, it’s above my pay grade.”